elizeusjunior/App/README.md

 $ git clone https://fbadin@bitbucket.org/fbadin/mylibrary.git
 ```

-Browse to public folder and execute
+Browse to public folder and execute:
 ```
 npm install
 ```
-It will grab the modules dependencies.
+It will install on your machine all the module's dependencies.

-After, execute
+Then, execute:
 ```
 bower install
 ```
-it will install web dependencies of the project
+It will fetch all the web-dependencies for the project

-Browse to the app root folder, and execute the following command to start the web server
+Browse to the app root folder, and execute the following command to start the web server:

 ```
 json-server --watch db.json
 ```

 Ok.
-You are good to start.
+You are good to go.

 ## Executing.
 There are two ways to try the project.